 By now, you probably should have heard of The Little Bay—the beachfront sibling of Little h in Duncraig.
-Their fluffy vegan pancakes with mango curd, coconut Chantilly, burnt white chocolate and dried raspberry are all the rage, but we reckon you also need to try their classic smashed avo or chorizo scrambled eggs.
+The space is decked out in the coolest coastal cool decor to match the stunning views.
+Foodwise, their fluffy pancakes are all the rage, but we reckon you also need to try their classic smashed avo or chorizo scrambled eggs.

 Someday Coffee Co